Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 \begin{acknowledgement} This work was primarily supported by grant DE-SC0023432 funded by the U.S. Department of Energy, Office of Science.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC02-05CH11231, using NERSC awards BES-ERCAP0033206, BES-ERCAP0025205, BES-ERCAP0025168, and BES-ERCAP0028072.
-ASB acknowledges startup support from the Samueli School Of Engineering at UCLA, as well as funding from UCLA’s Council on Research (COR) Faculty Research Grant.
-ASB also acknowledges support through a Faculty Career Development Award from UCLA.
-SS would like to thank Richard D. James (University of Minnesota) for helpful discussions and for providing support through the Vannevar Bush Faculty Fellowship (Grant No. N00014-19-1-2623) and the Air Force Defense Research Sciences Program Grant No. FA9550-24-1-0344. \end{acknowledgement}
+ASB acknowledges funding from UCLA’s Council on Research (COR) Faculty Research Grant and the Faculty Career Development Award from UCLA.
+Contributions by SS to this manuscript were made mainly during his time at the University of Minnesota.
+SS would like to thank Richard D. James (University of Minnesota) for helpful discussions and for providing support through the Vannevar Bush Faculty Fellowship (Grant No. N00014-19-1-2623) and the Air Force Defense Research Sciences Program Grant No. FA9550-24-1-0344.
+The authors acknowledge the use of the GPT-5 (OpenAI) model to polish the language and edit grammatical errors in some sections of this manuscript.
+The authors subsequently inspected, validated and edited the text generated by the AI model, before incorporation.
+The authors also acknowledge help from Kartikey Srivastava (UCLA) for help with a few simulations during the preparation of a revised version of the manuscript. \end{acknowledgement}

 {S\arabic{figure}}